microsoft/pxt/docs/writing-docs/snippets.md

 # Snippets

-While defining markdown, MakeCode has a variety of options for rendering code in text and block format.
-These generally work across tutorials and docs pages, though not always!
+MakeCode has its own markdown extensions providing a variety of options for rendering code in text and in block format.
+These generally work across tutorials and document pages, but not always!

 ## Text Formatting

+Extending formatting options allow styling for buttons and block names.

 | **Snippet**            | **Tutorial** | **Docs Page** | **Sim (Docs)** |
 |--------------------|:--------:|:---------:|:----------------:|